 Reliable access to energy lies at the heart of economic development and is crucial to human well-being.
-Yet, in Asia, there are an estimated 387 million people without access to electricity and roughly 660 million people who rely on traditional biomass for cooking.
+In Asia, there are an estimated 387 million people without access to electricity and roughly 660 million people who rely on traditional biomass for cooking.

 In order to improve the region's ability to provide energy for its citizens, President Obama, in concert with the President of the Republic of Indonesia Susilo Bambang Yudhoyono (the 2013 Chair of APEC) and His Majesty the Sultan dan Yang Di-Pertuan of Brunei (the 2013 Chair of ASEAN), announced the formation of the “U.S.-Asia-Pacific Comprehensive Partnership for a Sustainable Energy Future.”
 The Partnership will build upon efforts underway in APEC and ASEAN to bring concrete, impactful progress in addressing energy poverty and energy access issues in the region.

-Specifically, the Partnership will drive investment and facilitate progress through four key regional priorities:
+Specifically, the Partnership is driving investment and facilitating progress through four key regional priorities:

 • Renewables and Cleaner Energy - encouraging the use of wind, solar, geothermal